MisgaXiong/Sripts_for_Paper/PHDtools/README.md

 - [Citation](#citation)

 ## Introduction
 **PHDtools is an intranet online platform that can process the mNGS/NGS data of pathogen genomes.
 This platform is helpful for the labs and the frontliner workers who have limited background in bioinformatics.
-Briefly, PHDtools have a total of 15 functions.**
+Briefly, PHDtools have a total of 15 functions described as follows.**

 Core functions:
 ```